burcakotlu/GLANET/docs/source/instconfig.rst

 3. Download executable GLANET.jar

-4. Download Data.zip and extract it under a directory called GLANET (e.g.: C:\Users\burcakotlu\GLANET\).
+4. Download Data.zip and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
    Data.zip contains the necessary data for Annotation.
+   The important point is that this directory must be the parent directory of extracted Data directory (e.g.: ~path/to/GLANET/Data)..

 Once you have followed all these steps, you should be ready to run GLANET properly.